jeremiah-c-leary/vhdl-style-guide/docs/configuring.rst

      global:
        attributeName: AttributeValue
      ruleId_ruleNumber:
        attributeName: AttributeValue
    ...

 It is not required to have **file_list**, **local_rules**, and **rule** defined in the configuration file.
-Any combination can be defined.
-The order does not matter either.
+Any combination can be defined, and the order does not matter.

 ..
 NOTE:: All examples of configurations in this documentation use JSON.
 However, YAML can be used instead.